Travel and Immunization Clinic for students and community

 - Tetanus & Diphtheria (Tdap)

-What do I need to know if I'm a Study Abroad student?
+What do I need to know if traveling abroad?

-Follow the instructions carefully and then download and complete the appropriate forms from the list below.
+Please follow the guidelines carefully and download and complete the Travel Health Clinic forms below.

-Please call the Foust Hall Clinic at (989) 774-6599 if you need assistance with this process.
+Please call Student Health Services at (989) 774-6599 if you need assistance with this process.
 For more information about the Study Abroad Program at CMU, or to connect with an advisor, visit Study Abroad.

 How far in advance of my trip should I schedule my visit to the Travel Clinic?